Andrei Krukov

-Andrei Krukov (born January 7, 1971) is a former pair skater who competed internationally for both Kazakhstan and Azerbaijan.
+Andrey Kryukov (born January 7, 1971) is a former pair skater who competed internationally for both Kazakhstan and Azerbaijan.
 He competed through 1998 with Marina Khalturina for Kazakhstan.
 They placed 14th at the 1998 Winter Olympics.
 Following the dissolution of that partnership, he teamed up with Inga Rodionova to compete for Azerbaijan and was the 2000 Azerbaijan national champion.
 After retiring from competition, he began coaching in the United States.
-He is the coach of Luiz Manella and Isadora Williams.
+He was the coach of Luiz Manella and Isadora Williams.
 He currently coaches at Ashburn Ice House.